venkyvb/c4c-api/sections/massquery.md

 Outlined here is a general pattern for doing a mass query using OData.

-#### Simple approach
+#### URL based approach

-Outlined below is the simple approach to do an OData query using the standard system query options.
+Outlined below is the simple (URL based) approach to perform an OData query, on an entity collection, using the standard system query options.

 ```
 GET /CustomerCollection?$inlinecount=allpages&$format=json&$filter=ID eq '12345' or ID eq '567879'...